docker/docs/content/guides/docker-build-cloud/common-questions.md

 month, shared across the account, to use Build Cloud.

-If you do not have a Docker subscription, you may sign up for a free Personal account and start a trial of Build Cloud.
+If you do not have a Docker subscription, you may sign up for a free Personal account and start a trial of Docker Build Cloud.
 Personal accounts are limited to a single user.

 For teams to receive the shared cache benefit, they must either be on a Docker